Ei8ht (album)

-Ei8ht is the eighth studio album by Nik Kershaw, released on his independent label Shorthouse Records in 2012.
+Ei8ht is the eighth studio album by the English singer-songwriter Nik Kershaw, released on his independent label Shorthouse Records in 2012.
 The album reached No. 91 on the UK Albums Chart and No. 12 on the UK Independent Albums Chart.

 Background

 Kershaw started working on the album in early 2011.
 Speaking to The Evening Times in 2012, he said: "I sat down about 18 months ago and decided it was time to make another [album].
 I have to do that every now and again to get it out my system."

 Two singles were released from the album.
 A radio version of "The Sky's The Limit" was released in August, with a music video for the song premiering on YouTube on 4 August.
 It was directed by Steve Price and was filmed at Armagh Observatory and Armagh Planetarium, Northern Ireland, and Haytor, Dartmoor.
 The second and final single, "You're the Best", was released in September.

 "The Sky's the Limit" was featured in the 2016 biographical film Eddie the Eagle and appeared on its soundtrack release, Fly.